Counting Lines with Vinberg's algorithm: Lattices and Fano graphs

-The \emph{girth} $\girth(\graph)$ of a graph~$\graph$ is the length of a shortest cycle in~$\graph$ (with the convention that the girth of a forest is~$\infty$), and the \emph{independence number} $\nodal(\graph)$ is the cardinality of the largest independent vertex set.
+The \emph{girth} $\girth(\graph)$ of a graph~$\graph$ is the length of a shortest cycle in~$\graph$ (with the convention that the girth of a forest is~$\infty$), and the \emph{independence number} $\nodal(\graph)$ is the cardinality of the largest independent vertex set (\latin{aka} discrete induced subgraph).
 Given a bi-colored graph~$\graph'$, we denote by $\spp_c\graph'$ the \emph{plain} subgraph of~$\graph'$ induced by the vertices of~$\graph$ of the chosen color $c\in\{0,1\}$.

 \definition Let $S\ni h$ be a $1$-admissible lattice and $\Weyl$ a distinguished Weyl chamber.
 A \emph{pseudo-vertex} of the Fano graph $\graph:=\Fn_\Weyl(S,h)$ is either an exceptional divisor $\ex\in\basis\Weyl$ or a $2$- or $3$-isotropic vector $\iso\in\fp$.